Learn about Loggerhead Turtles

 Turtle nesting runs from mid May until mid August.
 The hatching runs from mid July until the end of October.
 The Kiawah Turtle Patrol (an all-volunteer group operating under a permit from the state) locate and mark the turtle nests on the beach.
 Learn More

 Visit the Nature Center

-Open daily, the Heron Park Nature Center is located centrally in the Night Heron Park adjacent to the pool and the Night Heron Pavilion.
+Open daily, the Heron Park Nature Center is located in Night Heron Park.
 The Nature Center is the heart of the Resort’s Nature Program and is a great first stop to get information about the various activities, or to make reservations for nature tours and programs.
 Inside the Heron Park Nature Center, you will find exhibits of the local wildlife, interactive displays and information about the ecosystems that comprise Kiawah Island.
-Resort Naturalists and staff are on hand to answer any questions you may have and help direct you to Kiawah’s nature hot spots.
+Resort naturalists and staff are on hand to answer any questions you may have and help direct you to Kiawah’s nature hot spots.

 Check Out Some Terrific Views of the Island from the two towers that overlook the marsh.
 Marsh View Tower is located at the end of Marsh Hawk Lane.
 It overlooks the Cougar Point golf course and the marsh.
 If you look off into the distance, you can see the Kiawah Island bridge, the only car access to the island.